 - a.
 Complete the FAFSA by the 1st of February each year (or Institution's priority deadline date, if earlier) to help ensure recipients receive any federal and state funds for which they are qualified; - b.
 Remain enrolled in the status (full- or part-time) as described below full-time for traditional awardees and full- or part-time for adult learner awardees: - c.
 Have completed the minimum number of credit hours the previous academic year and each semester within the academic year; - d.
 Maintain a 2.0 cumulative GPA the previous academic year; - e.
 Provide an official transcript from the previous academic year so that KCS can verify enrollment status, cumulative GPA achieved, and completion of the minimum number of college credits described in the table below; and - f.
-Participation in the assigned student support service program on the campus of enrollment for a minimum of the first two years in college.
+Participation in the assigned student support service program on the campus of enrollment for a minimum of the first two years in college. - g.
+Be lawfully present in the United States or DACA eligible and DACA applied/approved.

-The specific steps in the renewal process will be added to these Program Guidelines in advance of January 2017 when scholarship applications open.
-The process will also be made clear on the KCS scholarship portal through which an awardee makes the renewal application.
+The renewal process will be made clear on the KCS scholarship portal through which an awardee makes the renewal application.

-Traditional Scholarship Adult Learner Scholarship Required Paperwork Documentation of EFC on current year FAFSA-SAR Documentation of EFC on current year FAFSA-SAR Submission Once in Transcript of college courses showing grades and Transcript of college courses showing grades and credits College credits successfully completed in the past year successfully completed the past year College Enrollment Full-time Part- or full-time Status College Credit Hours Minimum of 12 credit hours per semester and 24 credit Minimum of 6 credit hours per semester and 12 credit hours per Successfully Completed hours per year year Income Threshold ≤ \$12,000 EFC ≤\$12,000 EFC (Expected Family Contribution as demonstrated by FAFSA) (Expected Family Contribution as demonstrated by FAFSA) College GPA Minimum 2.0 cumulative annually Minimum 2.0 cumulative annually Participation in Student Yes Yes Support Program Assigned by KCS and the Institution of Enrollment
+Traditional Scholarship Adult Learner Scholarship Required Paperwork Documentation of EFC on current year FAFSA-SAR Documentation of EFC on current year FAFSA-SAR Submission Once in Transcript of college courses showing grades and Transcript of college courses showing grades and credits College credits successfully completed in the past year successfully completed the past year College Enrollment Full-time Part- or full-time Status College Credit Hours Minimum of 12 credit hours per semester and 24 credit Minimum of 6 credit hours per semester and 12 credit hours per Successfully Completed hours per year year if part-time Minimum of 12 credit hours per semester and 24 credit hours per year Income Threshold ≤12,000 EFC ≤12,000 EFC (Expected Family Contribution as demonstrated by FAFSA) (Expected Family Contribution as demonstrated by FAFSA) College GPA Minimum 2.0 cumulative annually Minimum 2.0 cumulative annually Participation in Student Yes Yes Support Program Assigned by KCS and the Institution of Enrollment